iamdevonbutler/mongorules/README.md

 **For arrays:**

-- Array of values/objects: if 'required' is `true`, `undefined` values will fail validation; BUT, empty arrays will pass validation (set minLength = 1 to prevent this behavior).
-Property 'notNull' wont have an effect (type checking for `array` prevents null values by default).
+- Array of values/objects: if 'required' is `true`, `undefined` values will fail validation; BUT, empty arrays will pass validation (set minLength = 1 to change this behavior).

 - Array of arrays of values/objects: Inherits behavior of *array of values/objects*, but also ensures the inner array is not `undefined`.